 Today, the historical building has been restored and hosts a luxurious multi-level shopping center.
 Even if you don’t visit the terrace, it’s well worth taking a look inside – the interior is stunning and quite unique.

-Good to know: The rooftop is open from 10.45 am until 7.15 pm (closing at 7:30 pm).
-It can be accessed for free but you’ll need to book your visit through their website beforehand.
+Good to know: The rooftop is open year-round and be accessed for free but you’ll need to book your visit through their website beforehand.
+Be sure to book well in advance!
+I recently visited Venice in December and this was the most difficult place to book even in the super low season!

 Lunch: Al Mercá